-Is Netflix’s End of the Road Based on a True Story?
+Netflix’s End of the Road: Is the Movie Based on Real Life?

 Image Credit: Ursula Coyote/Netflix

 Directed by Millicent Shelton, Netflix’s action film ‘End of the Road’ follows Brenda Freeman, who is moving to Houston, Texas, from Los Angeles with her son Cam, daughter Kelly, and brother Reggie.
 Midway through their journey, Reggie takes a bag full of cash that belongs to a notorious criminal named Mr. Cross from a murder scene.
 As the 2022 film progresses, Mr. Cross tries to hunt the family down to acquire the bag.
-The high-adrenaline film offers an edge-of-the-seat experience for the viewers along with a relevant social commentary concerning race, making one intrigued about the possible real-life connections of Brenda’s encounter with an infamous murderer.
-If you are interested in the same, you are at the right place!
+The high-adrenaline film offers an edge-of-the-seat experience for the viewers along with a relevant social commentary concerning race, making one intrigued about any true inspiration behind the movie.

-Is End of the Road a True Story?
+End of the Road is a Fictional Story

 Image Credit: Ursula Coyote/Netflix